← Back to home

 I failed.

-This race took place three days after I finished the Pacific Crest Trail, and that trek briefly made me into one of the best long distance walkers on the planet, a result of covering a marathon’s distance a day for five months.
-My hope was that those skills would translate over well and compensate for actual training, of which I had none.
-I’d never run more than 5 miles before this; but I did hike 51 miles in a day with a pack on and that’s more than halfway.
+The race took place three days after I finished the Pacific Crest Trail, and that trek briefly made me into one of the best long distance walkers on the planet.
+My hope was that my walking skills would translate over well and compensate for the complete lack of actual training.

 Grabbing goo

 My goals turned out to be a little too ambitious.
 I wanted a sub-24 hour finish and paced accordingly, hitting 50 miles in 10.5 hours.
-But I had no clue what my actual limits were.
-By mile 60 the distance caught up with me and night ahd fallen.
+But I had no sense of my actual limits.
+By mile 60 the distance caught up with me and night had fallen.
 At 70 I could no longer run.
-Tylenol and sheer force of will carried me to mile 82, where my legs finally gave out and I collapsed roadside at 2am, waiting for rescue.
+Tylenol and sheer force of will carried me to mile 82, where all locomotion finally ceased.

-Even at the very end, my entire body felt great, except for a singular tendon or muscle in my legs (potentially my hip flexors) that were critical to raising them.
+Even at the very end, my entire body felt great, except for a singular tendon or muscle in my legs (I think my hip flexors) that were critical to raising them.
 Those decided to die on me.
-I was a world class expert at walking; but walking and running have slightly different kinematic patterns; and I needed to do the running motions if I were to finish in 24 hours.
+I may have been a world class expert at walking; but walking and running have slightly different kinematic patterns; and I needed to do a lot of running motions if I were to finish in 24 hours.

 I was wheelchair bound for a couple days.
 At least I got a consolation prize—a 100km buckle!
 Races at multiple ultra distances were being run that day and I technically did complete an ultra, if not the one I was going for.